ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Procedures and Post-Processing

 \subsubsection{Material Preparation}

-At minimum, the robot itself, one battery, and a controlling terminal like KVM or laptop is needed for performing a collection run.
+At minimum, the robot itself, one battery, and a controlling terminal like KVM (Keyboard VGA Mouse) or laptop is needed for performing a acquisition run.
 A second battery as well as backup ones or power adaptor is recommended.